IEEPA tariffs were ruled

 20-minute call · No commitment · We do the paperwork

-Regardless of what refund process CBP announces, your ACE (Automated Commercial Environment) entry data will be essential.
-ACE is the CBP system that holds your import records, and having clean, organized data is the single best thing you can do right now to prepare.
+Regardless of which refund process CBP announces, your customs entry data is essential.
+Getting it clean, organized, and ready is the single best thing you can do right now to prepare.

-Log into your ACE Secure Data Portal and download your entry summaries directly.
-If you can get us that file, we can do the rest.
-No broker involvement required to get started.
+Download your entry summaries directly from CBP and send them over.
+If you can get us the file, we do the rest — no broker involvement required to get started.

-You can authorize Evana as a trade account filer directly in your ACE portal.
-This lets us pull your entry data securely and start building your claim without any manual file transfers.
+Grant Evana trade-account access directly with CBP.
+We pull your entry data securely and start building your claim — no manual file transfers.

 CBP entry data is electronic.
 Whether you provide your own download or grant us direct portal access, we have everything needed to analyze your IEEPA exposure and prepare your claim as soon as the refund process is formalized.